 I mean, his arm is phenomenal.

-And I watched this whole thing unfold last year, and he has every right, and frankly, I respect that.
+And I watched this whole thing unfold last year, and he has every right.

-He he knows he's going against a lot of people's beliefs, and he's standing out there on his own, and he knows the consequences, and he's willing to stand up for what he believes in.
+He knows he's going against a lot of people's beliefs, and he's standing out there on his own, and he knows the consequences, and he's willing to stand up for what he believes in.

 I have no problem with that at all.